 What I Did

 I love to experiment with my ads.
-And during the first day of my campaigns, I’ll try several different approaches to see what works.
+And during the first day of my The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve., I’ll try several different approaches to see what works.
 One of those approaches was spending $13 between two different page post ads.

 One of the ads was a poll (“Have you switched to Facebook Timeline yet?”) that allowed users to pick from a list of standard answers I provided or create an answer of their own.
 The other ad was for a popular link (Hover Over My Name: New Hoax Spin Added to Viral Facebook Status).
 Those two ad units are below.